Is It Normal to Have Sweaty Feet?

 Feet Sweating Without Any Sweaty Hand Symptoms

-There are cases where patients present themselves with only feet sweating without any hand sweating whatsoever.
-Those cases need to be discussed extensively with the surgeon in order to determine eligibility for the lumbar sympathectomy procedure.
-At this point we believe that it is not the exact mechanism (genetic or otherwise) as palmar and plantar hyperhidrosis that come together.
+There are cases where patients only experience feet sweating without any hand sweating whatsoever.
+These cases need to be discussed extensively with the surgeon, in order to determine eligibility for the lumbar sympathectomy procedure.

 As always a thorough discussion with a surgeon who is familiar with these issues is essential.